Sinistar: In popular culture

 Sinistar is referenced in various non-video-game media.
 The Cage song "Grand Ol' Party Crash" samples Sinistar.
 The film We Are the Strange uses "Beware, I live", "I hunger", "Run, coward", and Sinistar's roar.
 Sinistar makes several appearances in the webcomic Bob the Angry Flower, and also appears as the title of one of the print editions of the comic.
 Sinistar appears in the DVD version of the South Park episode trilogy "Imaginationland".
 The sound bite "Beware, coward" was used in the theme tune to the British Channel 4 video-game TV show Bits.
 The audio version of podcast IGN Game Scoop uses the sound bite "Beware, I live" in its theme tune.
 The game was featured prominently in the music video for the Sheena Easton song "Almost Over You".
+Sinistar himself is name-dropped and various lines of his are quoted in Stage 42 of Neon Genesis Evangelion: Shinji Ikari Raising Project.

-Sinistar receives a large reference in chapters 30 and 31 of the Dresden Files book Ghost Story, a 2011 novel in the Dresden Files series by Jim Butcher, during a recollection of a demonic battle from the protagonist's youth.
+Sinistar receives a large reference in chapters 30 and 31 of the book Ghost Story, a 2011 novel in the Dresden Files series by Jim Butcher, during a recollection of a demonic battle from the protagonist's youth.

-Vocal samples of Sinistar is used in Buckethead's song "Revenge of The Double-Man" that appears in the 1999 album Monsters and Robots.
+Vocal samples of Sinistar are used in Buckethead's song "Revenge of The Double-Man" that appears in the 1999 album Monsters and Robots.